JadenMcElvey/4112-Cpp-TBA-Scouting/Examples/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;15.
 Outputs the awards won by a team at an event

 ## Match Examples
-All match examples require `#include "TBAmatch.hpp"`
+All match functions require `#include "TBAmatch.hpp"`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;16.
 Outputs all teams disqualified in a match (uses 2017gagai_qm1)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;17.
 Outputs if a team was disualified from a specific match (uses 2017gagai_qm1 and frc5734)